amortensen/dots-architecture/draft-ietf-dots-architecture.md

 An established communication layer between DOTS agents is a signaling session.
 At its most basic, for a DOTS signaling session to exist both signal channel and data channel must be functioning between DOTS agents.
-That is, under nominal network conditions, signals actively sent from a DOTS client are received by the specific DOTS server intended by the client, and vice versa.
+That is, under nominal network conditions, messages actively sent from a DOTS client are received by the specific DOTS server intended by the client, and vice versa.

 ### Preconditions {#signaling-session-preconditions}